-- Non-melting; won’t rut or shove, even with heavily overloaded trucks
+- Non-melting binder; pavement won’t rut or shove, even with heavily overloaded trucks

-- Won’t oxidize and harden upon aging like regular asphalt
+- Binder won’t oxidize and harden upon aging like regular asphalt

-- Lightweight aggregate OK if very low pavement weight is needed
+- Lightweight aggregate OK in mix design if very low pavement weight is needed

 - Negligible cure shrinkage

-- Bond coat and binder will not melt and are extremely chemical resistant
+- Bond (tack) coat and binder will not melt and are extremely chemical resistant

 What is Epoxy Asphalt?

-Shell Oil Company developed the first generation of Epoxy Asphalt in the late 1950’s as a jet fuel and jet blast resistant specialty pavement for airfield applications.
+Shell developed the first generation of Epoxy Asphalt in the late 1950’s as a jet fuel and jet blast resistant specialty pavement for airfield applications.
 In 1967, Epoxy Asphalt was selected for its first bridge deck application as the wear surface of the mile long orthotropic steel deck span of the San Mateo-Hayward Bridge across San Francisco Bay where it lasted 47 years.
-Today, ChemCo Systems provides experienced manfacturing, R&D and technical service and continues to improve the performance with new generations of Epoxy Asphalt including our ultra high performance Type 9 Composite Epoxy Asphalt, particularly for flexible decks, extreme climates and very heavily loaded trucks.
+Today, ChemCo Systems provides experienced manufacturing, R&D and technical service and continues to improve the performance with new generations of Epoxy Asphalt including our ultra high performance Type 9 Composite Epoxy Asphalt, particularly for flexible decks, extreme climates, very heavily loaded trucks and more recently, open graded pavements.
 Epoxy Asphalt may also be referred to as Epoxy Bitumen or Bitumen Modifed Epoxy in countries outside of North America.